MagLev/maglev.github.com/docs/learn.markdown

 Now we see the new data from irb Two.
-Most of the standard Ruby objects are already capable of being persisted (there are a few that don't make sense to see in another VM, like Thread, Mutex and Socket).
-You can even persist `Proc`s and run them on other VMs:
+Most of the standard Ruby objects are already capable of being persisted (there are a few that don't make sense to see in another VM, like Mutex and Socket).
+You can even persist `Proc`s and `Thread`s and run them on other VMs:

     One :006:0> ::PERSISTENT_ROOT[:run_me] = Proc.new { puts "Hi from another VM" }
     => #<Proc>